https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

-A person of mass 75 kg stands at the center of a rotating merry-go-round v1 qv58 bgui9cplatform of rad5qv ic 9u1bvg8ius 3.0 m and moment of inertia 920 $kg \cdot m^2$ The platform rotates without friction with angular velocity 2 $rad/s$ The person walks radially to the edge of the platform.
+A person of mass 75 kg stands at the center of a rotating merryo10mob byr)z l5 58kid-go-round platform of radius 3.0 m and moment of inertia 1obdr8kmz5yl o)0 5ib 920 $kg \cdot m^2$ The platform rotates without friction with angular velocity 2 $rad/s$ The person walks radially to the edge of the platform.

 (a) Calculate the angular velocity when the person reaches the edge. $rad/s$